CEDStandards/CEDS-Elements/README.md

 ## Getting Started
 CEDS is an evolving standard that continually expands the vocabulary to meet the needs of every education stakeholder.
 Therefore, in order to add or change an element, a use case that describes the justification for the addition or change must be submitted in GitHub Issues.

+## Submitting a Use Case
+Use cases may be submitted through the [Issues] tab(https://github.com/CEDStandards/CEDS-Elements/issues) by clicking on **New Issue** and then **Get Started** which is located next to **CEDS Element and/or Option Set Use Case**.

 ## Contributing
-Please read [Contributing.md](https://github.com/CEDStandards/CEDS-Elements/blob/master/Contributing.md) for details on the process for submitting use cases and pull requests.
+Please read [Contributing.md](https://github.com/CEDStandards/CEDS-Elements/blob/master/Contributing.md) for details on the process for submitting pull requests.

 ## Versioning
 The CEDS open source community uses a customized version of Explicit Versioning.
 To keep the various CEDS open source projects in alignment with the CEDS Elements, the concept of "disruptive" releases has been replaced with "alignment" releases.
 These releases ensure that the data models are in sync with the official, CEDS community approved list of CEDS Elements.
 For the versions available, see the tags on this repository.